bling/fzf.el/README.md

 ```
 The *PATTERN* you type will narrow the selected items.
 PATTERN is used to do
 [approximate string matching](https://en.wikipedia.org/wiki/Approximate_string_matching).
-The PATTERN syntax is described in the [fzf man page](https://www.mankier.com/1/fzf) and is not a regular expression.
-Below is a
+The PATTERN syntax is not a regular expression.
+In the examples below, we used
-short summary where I used `/regular expressions/` to illustrate the matching behavior. *The closest
+used `/regular expressions/` to illustrate the matching behavior. *The closest
 match is listed first*.